How Long Should a Resume Be? [2024 - 2025]

 • How long a resume should be for a professional in your career stage

-• How to use the Teal AI Resume Builder to create an impactful document that's the ideal length
+• How to use Teal's AI Resume Builder to create an impactful document that's the ideal length

-The key to striking the right balance is creating a narrative that's as engaging as it is informative.
+The key to striking the right balance?
+Creating a narrative that's as engaging as it is informative.
 It's about weaving your experience, skills, and impact into a story that resonates with hiring professionals—with each word making them want to learn more about what you bring to the table.

 That said, there are benchmarks you can use as a guide for different career stages.
-This article covers what they are, the rationale behind them, and actionable tips for getting your resume length where it needs to be.
+This article covers what they are, their rationale, and actionable tips for getting your resume length where it needs to be.

 Struggling to write a resume that's the right length?
-Get started with Teal’s AI Resume Builder today.
+Get started with Teal’s Free Resume Builder today.

 Trends around their length, format, style, or otherwise—are no different than any other fads.
 They evolve.
 What was relevant five years ago may not be the standard today.